JingChen1114/Interval-Mapping-Tetra/README.md

 # [Usage Instructions] (https://github.com/JingChen1114/IntervalMappingTetra#-usage-instructions-)

 <h2> Introduction </h2>
-IntervalMappingTetra is a series of related programs that illustrate the
+IntervalMappingTetra is a series of related programs that illustrate the interval mapping method (QvMethod and BvMethod) for QTL analysis in autotetraploid species.